 Although the Human Rights Commission and Tribunal have primary responsibility for interpreting and adjudicating human rights matters, the following guidance is intended to assist physicians in determining how to comply with the requirements of the Code.
-Physicians may also wish to seek guidance from a lawyer.
+Physicians may also wish to seek guidance from a lawyer or the Canadian Medical Protective Association (CMPA).